-Note — This post originally appeared back in 2014 on a blog for a company I worked for.
-The company was acquired and the blog taken down, but with school back in session and flu season approaching, I thought the information might be useful.
+Note — This post originally appeared back in 2014 on a corporate blog for LearnSprout.
+LearnSprout was acquired by Apple in 2015 and the blog was taken down along with the website, but with school back in session and flu season approaching, I thought the information might be useful.

 Those of us who have been in K-12 education long enough can tell you that illness is one of the leading causes of absenteeism in our schools, but how does it compare to other causes?
 In working with customers over the past couple months, we’ve had the rare opportunity to view longitudinal attendance data spanning multiple years.
 Typically this is about four or five years of data and depending on the granularity of their attendance codification system, we can see highly seasonal trends with students missing school due to illness.
 So far, it appears that trends in schools are highly predictable and generally match the analysis provided by the CDC, but here’s what’s interesting: Almost without exception, illness appears to make up not just the majority, but the vast majority of absences.

 Here’s an example from one customer we worked with.
 In this chart we see seasonal trends with illness for the past three-and-a-half years for 38 schools combined.
 This is similar most data with trends spiking typically in late January and early February:

 We ran the report a second time for the same three-and-a-half-years, but included all attendance codes that meant the student was absent from school for any reason.
 In this chart, we unpack nearly half-a-million attendance events and break them down by attendance code.
 Medically verified and parent verified illness combined to make up 55% of the overall absences.
 Coming in second at 20% were unexcused absences followed by unverified absences coming in at 5%.